VeritasDL-zz/SADXCHAOS/README.md

 ## List Of Chaos Mods
 - Random Spring - Spawns 1 or 2 random Springs which have random Rotation, Scale, and Position
-- Random SpeedPad - Spawns 1 or 2 random SpeedPad which have random Rotation, Scale, and Position
+- Random SpeedPad - Spawns 1 or 2 Random SpeedPad which have random Rotation, Scale, and Position
-- Random SpikeBall - Spawns 1 or 2 random SpikeBalls which have random Rotation, Scale, and Position
+- Random SpikeBall - Spawns 1 or 2 Random SpikeBalls which have random Rotation, Scale, and Position
-- Random Kill Momentum - Sets your momentum to 0, and plays the Roblox "OOF" sound effect.
+- Random Kill Momentum - Sets your Speed to 0.
 - Random VSpeed - Sets your Y Speed to the Y speed Cap?
 - Random HSpeed -  Sets your H Speed to the H speed Cap?
 - Random Hurt -  Randomly Hurts the player if they have rings.